markyupari/async-and-await/README.md

 ## Async and Await

-This page shows how to start using 'async' functions y 'await' operator to make an asynchronous program that perfoms better when loading heavy is necessary.
+This page shows how to start using 'async' functions y 'await' operator to make an asynchronous program that perfoms better when loading heavy data is necessary.

 ## Usage